 1. The total number of directors are seven as per the following: a.
 Male: 03 b.
 Female: 04 2.
-The composition of board is as follows: (i) Independent Directors Muhammad Mikail Khan (ii) Other Non-Executive Directors Mrs. Aamna Taseer Mr. Shahbaz Ali Taseer Miss Shehrbano Taseer Miss Rema Husain Qureshi Miss Ayesha Tammy Haq (iii) Executive Directors Mr. Shehryar Ali Taseer (iv) Female Directors Mrs. Aamna Taseer Miss Shehrbano Taseer Miss Rema Husain Qureshi Miss Ayesha Tammy Haq 3.
-The directors have confirmed that none of the seven listed companies, including this company 4.
-The company has prepared a Code of Conduct have been taken to disseminate it throughout policies and procedures.
+The composition of board is as follows: (i) Independent Directors Muhammad Mikail Khan (ii) Other Non-Executive Directors Mrs. Aamna Taseer () Mr. Shahbaz Ali Taseer Miss Shehrbano Taseer Miss Rema Husain Qureshi /···) E 6 B: 1 Miss Ayesha Tammy Haq (iii) Executive Directors Mr. Shehryar Ali Taseer (iv) Female Directors Mrs. Aamna Taseer Miss Shehrbano Taseer Miss Rema Husain Qureshi Miss Ayesha Tammy Haq 3.
+The directors have confirmed that none of them is serving as a director on more than seven listed companies, including this company; 4.
+The company has prepared a Code of Conduct and has ensured that appropriate steps have been taken to disseminate it throughout the company along with its supporting policies and procedures.
 5. The Board has developed a vision/mission statement, overall corporate strategy and significant policies of the company.
 The Board has ensured that complete record of particulars of the significant policies along with their date of approval or updating is maintained by the company 6.
 All the powers of the board have been duly exercised and decisions on relevant matters have been taken by board/ shareholders as empowered by the relevant provisions of the Act and these Regulations.
 7. The meetings of the Board were presided over by the Chairman and, in his absence, by a director elected by the Board for this purpose.
 The Board has complied with the requirements of Act and the Regulations with respect to frequency, recording and circulating minutes of meeting of board.
-8. The Board have formal policy and transparent paccordance with the Act and these Regulations.
-9. The Board has arranged Directors' Training pr ogram for the following: (Name of Director) Mrs. Aamna Taseer ' Mr. Shehryar Ali Taseer Miss Shehrbano Taseer Miss Ayesha Tammy Haq (Name of Executive & Designation (if applicable) Shahzad Jawahar (Company Secretary) 10.
+8. The Board have formal policy and transparent procedures for remuneration of directors in accordance with the Act and these Regulations.
+9. The Board has arranged Directors' Training program for the following: (Name of Director) Mrs. Aamna Taseer (is an arrange of the state of Mr. Shehryar Ali Taseer Miss Shehrbano Taseer Miss Ayesha Tammy Haq (Name of Executive & Designation (if applicable) Shahzad Jawahar (Company Secretary) 10.
 The board has approved appointment of Chief Financial Officer, Company Secretary and Head of Internal Audit, including their remuneration and terms and conditions of employment and complied with relevant requirements of the Regulations.
-11. CFO and CEO duly endorsed the financial state ements before approval of the board. · · · · · · · · · · · · · · · · · · ·
+11. CFO and CEO duly endorsed the financial statements before approval of the board.
+11. or o and old dary chaorsed the initiation state monte perore approval of the board.